where to stay in cartagena

 Getsemaní

 The neighborhood of Getsemani is where to stay in Cartagena for restaurants, bars, and a vibrant evening scene.
-This formerly up-and-coming neighborhood has officially arrived and is now the place to be, and its a more youthful, vibrant neighborhood than El Centro.
+This formerly up-and-coming neighborhood has officially arrived and is now the place to be, and it’s a more youthful, vibrant neighborhood than El Centro.

-However, filled with backpackers hostels and luxe, historic boutique hotels, it offers something unique as well.
+Getsemani shares a lot of the history of El Centro, and you’ll feel it and see it as you explore the neighborhood.
+However, filled with both backpacker hostels and luxe boutique hotels, it offers something unique as well.
 These are some of our favorites.

 Selina Cartagena ($ – $$)

-Here you’ll find attractive and comfortable rooms, tons of activities to help you get to know Cartagena and other travelers, and an incredible rooftop terrace with a pool.
+The popular hostel group Selina also offers dorm accommodations, private rooms, and coworking and coliving spaces for long-term travelers, making Selina Cartagena easily one of the best places to stay in Cartagena if you’re traveling on a budget.
+Here, you’ll find attractive and comfortable rooms, tons of activities to help you get to know Cartagena and other travelers, and an incredible rooftop terrace with a pool.

 Hotel Casa Lola ($$)